Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Network/Time_NTP_ProcessStartInterlock.md

     After reboot the time is kept in memory, though.

 !!!
 Tip
-    It's **strongly recommended** to use time synchronization and this interlock.
+    It's **recommended** to use time synchronization and this interlock.